 Over the next 300 years Eastbrook harbour proved to be a great success, with royalty, both English and foreign, using Dover as the principal port for passage to and from the Continent.
 However, between 1300 and 1500 there was a movement of land mass that triggered a phenomenon called the Eastward Drift – the tide sweeping round Shakespeare Cliff and depositing masses of pebbles along the shore of the bay.
 This, together with a cliff fall, rendered the Eastbrook harbour useless and a new harbour was eventually created at the western end of the bay.
 Eastbrook was abandoned but shipbuilding flourished nearby until 17th century.
 In the depression that had been Eastbrook harbour, seawater collected at high tide and saltpans were constructed but eventually it became marshland.

 The main road out of Dover eastwards was an ancient route along Dolphin Lane that survived until 2018 and was on the seaward side of Castle Street, passing where Castle Hill House in 1760 was eventually built, and then up what became Laureston Place.
 Later, St James Street, seaward side of Dolphin Lane, also became a major thoroughfare.
 At that time, on the east side of Market Square, were stables and yards of the Antwerp Hotel, owned by Robert Walker and the towns ancient Stembrook tanyard was approximately where Pencester Court is today.

 In 1797, during the Napoleonic Wars (1793-1815), a military road was laid from Western Heights to the Castle, both major military establishments.
 The road cut across Stembrook, which but this time was marshland and used for grazing sheep.
-Following the Wars, the Military Road was handed over to the Dover and Deal Turnpike Trust and Humphrey Humphreys bought the tanyard and much of the marshland to the north.
+Following the Wars, the Military Road was handed over to the Dover and Deal Turnpike Trust and Humphrey Humphreys bought the tannery and the surrounding marshland.